You want smart political talk without the meltdowns?

 I mean, that doesn't even add up.

-I mean, he did pictures of him grabbing not only you know Leanne Tweedon and groping her, but Ariana Huffington has said, Oh, it's okay because he's a liberal and Joy Behar, it's okay with her because he's a liberal, but I guarantee you if it was a conservative, it would be a different story.
+I mean, he did pictures of him grabbing not only, you know, Leanne Tweeden and groping her, but Ariana Huffington has said, oh, it's okay because he's a liberal.

-And you know, I think a lot of Americans are probably as upset as anything over the fact that tax dollars were used to shield these people who had uh a serious zipper problem, and they used our money not only for their salaries, but they used our money to pay off the victims so that they would keep their mouths shut.
+And, you know, I think a lot of Americans are probably as upset as anything over the fact that tax dollars were used to shield these people who had a serious zipper problem.

-Now, I think every one of these people uh in Congress, either current or former, who've had their uh activities paid for by the taxpayer, should be fully exposed and should pay every dime of it back to the taxpayers because I personally don't feel any obligation to pay so John Conyers can sit around in his underwear and invite young women to come to his office and take a peek.
+Now, I think every one of these people in Congress, either current or former, who've had their activities paid for by the taxpayer should be fully exposed and should pay every dime of it back to the taxpayers because I personally don't feel any obligation to pay so John Conyers can sit around in his underwear and invite young women to come to his office and take a peek.

-I just disgusting.
+I mean, disgusting.

 Why would the taxpayer have to bail them out of their behavior?